-If a student does not meet a due date for an Assessment Task and has not been granted an extension, he or she may be required to attend a meeting with the Senior School Team to decide the consequences.
-This applies to both SAC and SAT components.
+If students do not submit their work by the deadline and they have not been provided an extension, penalties may apply.
+The student may be required to attend a meeting with the Senior Subschool to decide the consequences.

 If a student has a School Approved absence for the above, then the task or a replacement task can be completed through the Alternate SAC process.
-If the absence was not approved, then the student scores zero for the task, but will be granted a further opportunity to demonstrate the Learning Outcome via the Resit/Redemption process.
+If the absence was not approved, then the student scores zero for the task, but will be granted a further opportunity to demonstrate the Outcome via the Resit process.